fldnnn/BMI-Calculator/README.md

 # BMI-Calculator
-- Body Mass Index(BMI) calculator IOS app.
+- Body Mass Index(BMI) calculator iOS app.
 - It will calculate their body mass based on the user’s weight and height.